cgre-aachen/gemgis/joss/paper.md

 # GemGIS Outlook

-There is virtually no limitation to extend the functionalities of \textbf{GemGIS}.
+\textbf{GemGIS} is designed to enable a further extension of functionalities in the future.
 This includes the capability of working with even more data formats through self-written parsers or parsers from already existing packages, working with more geophysically related data such as seismic data, data obtained from borehole geophysics, magnetic and graviational field measurements and many more. \
 A more direct link to Google Earth and a QGIS Plugin are planned.
 In addition, the creation of data, which is usually done in conventional GIS systems, could also be transferred to a web application.
 A plugin for the Blender Software to visualize GemPy models is currently under development at the Department for Computational Geoscience and Reservoir Engineering at RWTH Aachen University.